Qubzy/Qubzy/README.md

 ---

 👋 Hi there!
-I'm K, and I do cybersecurity stuff somtimes.
+I'm K, and I am a cybersecurity professional.

 ## 👨‍💻 Skills